Story by Jenny Holt

 Traveling incites some wonderful sayings.
 One of my favourite quotes is this;

 “The world is a book and those who do not travel read only one page.”

 I couldn’t agree more and personally I’d like to read all the pages and see the greenest of grass on the other side.
-But even though once retired we may have the time to travel, there is the sordid question of means.
+But even if you have retired we may have the time to travel, there is the sordid question of the 'means'.